hamogu/doc/source/index.rst

 .. warning::
    MARX 5.0, 5.1, and 5.2 contain a bug that affects the PSF for simulations of off-axis sources.
-If you use MARX to simulate any source more than 3 arcmin from the aimpoint, please upgrade to the bugfix release 5.2.1.
+If you use MARX to simulate any source more than 3 arcmin from the aimpoint, please upgrade to release 5.3 immediately.
 See :ref:`installing` for installation instructions.
    (On-axis sources and simulations that trace the mirror with `SAOTrace`_ are unaffected.)
    See https://github.com/Chandra-MARX/marx/issues/21 for a detailed